Riverscapes/SolarStream/README.md

 * NBDC canopy height

 ## Method Workflow
-1. Data pre-processing steps, including segmentation of the stream network, and clipping all data inputs by HUC polygon.
+1. Data pre-processing steps, including convertion all data inputs to the same coordinate system, segmentation of the stream network, and clipping all data inputs by HUC polygon.
+_Automated_
-2. Convert stream network and stream area polyon datasets into rasters and merge together into a single stream water surface raster.
+2. Convert stream network and stream area polyon vector datasets into rasters and merge together into a single stream water surface raster.
 3. Convert stream water surface water raster into a polygon and split by stream segments.
 4. Remove the stream surface raster from the NBCD canopy height raster dataset
 5. Merge canopy height raster with “bare earth” DEM.